 How Much Does Probate Cost?

 The probate process is a rather expensive one when compared to the cost of creating a living trust and other estate planning documents.
 But for those who have not done any planning before their death, the probate process is necessary for loved ones to inherit assets.

 The probate attorney fees are determined by law, meaning, they are based on the total assets in the estate.
 So, for example, if the estate is valued at $500,000, the attorney is entitled to $13,000 in statutory fees at the probate’s closing.
 You do not need to pay the attorney out of your pocket.
 This fee comes out of the estate and is only paid when the judge reviews the probate case and orders the attorney’s payment.
 This $13,000 value will increase as the value of the estate increases, regardless of the liabilities of the estate.

 In addition, there are other probate costs.
 These costs include filing fees, bond fees, and publication fees.
 The costs can be anywhere between $500 to $2,000 for an uncontested probate case.
 In comparison, the cost of an estate plan is no where near the cost of probate and for this reason and others, most people decided to plan ahead and create a comprehensive estate plan with certain tools that avoid the probate process.

 For a simple probate, the timeframe is anywhere between 9 to 18 months, depending on several factors.

 How do I start the Probate process if my loved one has passed away?

-Probate is rather complicated and requires the assistance of an attorney experienced in probate proceedings and most importantly familiar with the probate courts.
+Probate requires attorney assistance because of these complications.
+This attorney must be experienced in probate proceedings and most importantly familiar with the probate courts.
 Contact our office for a free consultation to receive more information on how to begin the probate process.